Slice Settings Explained - Part 2

 It’s important to note that neither the layer thickness nor the first layer thickness can exceed the diameter of your nozzle.

 - Perimeters, Top Solid Layers, Bottom Solid Layers – These settings determines the thickness of the walls of your part.
 Since we do not need to print objects that are 100% solid, we can determine how thick the top, bottom, and side walls will be.
 Unless you are printing with 100% infill, the strength of your part is greatly affected by this setting.

 Below we can see a default 20x20x20 mm cube sliced with a thickness of 1mm.

 This is the same 20x20x20 mm cube sliced with 2mm width.
 You can see that the outer walls are much thicker.
 The top and bottom will be this thicker as well.

 Tip: Lower layer heights (<.20mm) require a thicker Width setting in order to properly fill in top and bottom layers for water tight parts.

 - Infill Type – in the Standard view, we can choose the type of infill pattern used.
 The default is Triangles.
 This is the strongest infill type.
 You can check out our article examining various fill patterns here

 The images below shows various Triangle and Hexagon Infill percentages

 - Skirt: Distance from Object – The default skirt setting draws 3 lines around the outside of our print in order to prime the nozzle before beginning the first layer.
-We can also specify the skirt to touch our object which helps increase bed adhesion.

 - Create Raft - (Covered in Part 1 here)